Tanish2002/dot-files/StartupPage/README.md

 aboutNewTabService.newTabURL = "file:///<path to .html>";
 ```

-Remeber to change the path to where you store the HTML files
+Remember to change the path to where you store the HTML files